benavt/CASP16_TWO_STATE/README.md

 ## Overview

 The repository implements a comprehensive analysis pipeline for CASP16 targets that exhibit two-state conformations.
-It processes and combines scores from different reference structures and model versions, generating both quantitative metrics and visualizations for assessment.
+It processes and combines scores from different reference structures and model versions, generating quantitative metrics for assessment.

 ### Key Features